Perhaps you’ve seen someone surveying land and thought, “What’s that person doing?”

-In fact, they could be sued if there’s a problem with it because it’s viewed as a profession that protects the welfare and public safety of residents.
+In fact, they could be sued if there’s a problem with it because surveying is viewed as a profession that protects the welfare and public safety of residents.

-Because they want it to be as objective and impartial as possible, don’t expect to hire someone who will survey in your favor.
+Because surveyors want the survey to be as objective and impartial as possible, don’t expect to hire someone who will survey in your favor.

 When you enter the survey process, you’re taking what comes with it.

 3. Land surveying requires a lot of work

 While land surveying may appear easier, it requires significant diligence on part of the land surveyor.

 These individuals manage the legal and historical implications of their work in addition to spending a lot of time walking your property on foot with markers.

 This helps them determine the edges of your property.

 Land surveying is a costly service and you’ll definitely pay for it, but it’ll be worth it in the end.

-4. There are three different kinds of land surveyors
+4. There are three different kinds of land surveys

-Not all land surveyors have the same process.
+Not all land surveys have the same information.

-We’ll give you a quick overview of the different types of land surveyors and the basic processes they go through as they do their jobs.
+We’ll give you a quick overview of the different types of land surveys and the basic processes the surveyor goes through to complete each type.

 Construction or engineering:

-This type of surveyor will study the changes in property lines and identify the location of buildings and roads with exactness.
+This type of survey will study the changes in property lines and identify the location of buildings and roads with exactness.

 They may also survey road topography and grade or determine the appropriate depth for building foundations.

-This type of land surveyor will use satellite and aerial imaging to measure large portions of the Earth.
+This type of land survey will use satellite and aerial imaging to measure large portions of the Earth.

 Boundary or land:

-This type of land surveyor will determine where the property lines are located.
+This type of land survey will determine where property lines are located.

-This is often used when individuals are purchasing the property and want to know how far it extends, or when property owners are looking to add on or build on their property.
+This is often used when individuals are purchasing a property and want to know how far it extends, or when property owners are looking to add on to or build on their property.

-5. There are different types of boundary or land surveying
+5. There are different types of boundary or land surveys

 There are seven different types of land surveys that can help you locate property lines, split your parcel, or prepare for a construction project.